balderdashy/sails-docs/anatomy/assets/dependencies/dependencies.md

 # assets/dependencies/

-This directory allows grunt to load javascript dependencies in index.ejs before the rest of the javascript files in the js directory.
+This directory allows grunt to load JavaScript dependencies in index.ejs before the rest of the JavaScript files in the js directory.

 This setup will create